Ashok0/EnderalVR/README.md

 [**Better Dirt Cliffs and Alphas v4.0**](https://www.nexusmods.com/skyrimspecialedition/mods/34035?tab=files): Overhaul of the meshes & alpha channels involved in blending the top of the dirt cliff with the roots, and the roots with the wall.
 Covers SMIM meshes too.

-[**Enhanced Vanilla Trees SE v2.2**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
+[**Enhanced Vanilla Trees SE-Lush Trees v2.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/11008?tab=files): Better Vanilla Trees?
 Sign me up!
 All-In-One tree overhaul package with enhanced Vanilla trees.
 Supports RAT, SFO Branches, SFO Snowy Pines, and more!
-- Installed with Recommended options (with asterisk), Realistic Aspen Trees, SFO Snow Pines.
+- Recommend installing with Vanilla (i.e., None), Realistic Aspen Trees, SFO Snowy Pine Trees with all other settings left at default.
 - Keep \DYNDOLOD\ folders.
 Used by DynDOLOD 3.
+- Remove the plugin's "Worldspace" data in xEdit.
 - After running DynDOLOD 3...
 1) Delete ESP file as plugin is untested with Enderal VR.
-2) Navigate to \Enhanced Vanilla Trees SE\meshes\landscape\trees\ and remove SRG_ prefix from filenames.
+2) Navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove SRG_ prefix from filenames.
 Required if not using plugin.

 [**HD Dead Trees and Driftwoods v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/35308?tab=files): Combine "4K Parallax Treebark" and "Spooknik's - Tundra Trees HD" to achieve HD dead trees and driftwoods.
 Contains original mods port.

-[**CC's Enhanced Ore Veins SSE Edition v8.0**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
+[**CC's Enhanced Ore Veins SSE Edition v9.0.1**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): A texture replacement for the ore veins found in mines and around skyrim.
 This mod also retextures the mined ores and the ingots.

-[**CC's Enhanced Ore Veins SSE Edition v8.0.1 - Patch**](https://www.nexusmods.com/skyrimspecialedition/mods/1306?tab=files): Install this to resolve the issue where all mines revert to vanilla textures when depleted.

 [**Rustic Alchemy and Enchanting Tables v1.0**](https://www.nexusmods.com/skyrim/mods/62328?tab=files): A rustic overhaul of the alchemy and enchanting tables of Skyrim.
 The aim was to bring real antiquity to these arcane crafting tables as is fitting of their ancient origin.